Anonymous327/muxing-tools-gui/guide.md

 #### Subtitles Tab

 - **Generate Chapters from Subtitle Track**: Create chapter markers from a selected subtitle track.
 Useful for creating scene-based chapters.
+  - **Configure Settings**: Click the gear icon to open the Chapter Generation Settings dialog
+  - **Chapter Detection Settings**: Configure how chapters are detected in subtitle files
+    - **Marker Keywords**: Comma-separated list of keywords to search for (e.g., "chapter, chptr, episode, part")
+    - **Use Actor Field for Detection**: Search for chapter markers in the actor/character field instead of the effect field
+    - **Print Found Chapters to Log**: Log all detected chapters for verification
+  - **File Encoding**: Set the character encoding for reading subtitle files (default: utf_8_sig)
+  - **Advanced Time Settings**: Configure timestamp interpretation for muxtools compatibility
+    - **Time Source Override**: Override the source of timestamps (advanced setting)
+    - **Time Scale Override**: Override the unit of time for frame timestamps (advanced setting)
 - **Resample Subtitles**: Adjust subtitle positioning and sizing to match different video dimensions.
 Scales subtitle coordinates and font sizes for different video resolutions.
 - **SRT to ASS Conversion**: Convert SRT subtitle files to ASS format with proper styling.